helmhub-io/charts/helmhubio/airflow/README.md

   redis-password: "cmVkaXMK"
 ```

-This is useful if you plan on using [HelmHubIO's sealed secrets](https://github.com/bitnami-labs/sealed-secrets) to manage your passwords.
+This is useful if you plan on using HelmHubIO's sealed secrets (see https://helmhub.io) to manage your passwords.

 Alternatively, you can also use a SQL connection string to connect to an external database.
 This can be done by: